FAQ

 My brother wants to marry us but he is not ordained.
 Can you witness what he does and sign the paperwork afterwards?
 That’s what friends of ours did…

-It’s highly likely your friends are not legally married, but you can avoid any legal issues by having your brother work closely with us to co-officiate your wedding.
-As well, there are other meaningful ways your brother can be part of your special day, such as taking part in readings, or even presenting you as a married couple.
+It’s highly likely your friends are not legally married, but you can avoid any legal issues by having your brother work closely with us.
+There are many meaningful ways your brother can be part of your special day, such as taking part in readings, or even presenting you as a married couple.
+He can even co-officiate, with us doing the legal parts and he will do the rest!

 We could also meet quietly before the wedding to do a quick ceremony that will marry you legally, leaving your brother free to perform a second “ceremony.”